 On March 19, 2018, the Corporation announced that it entered into an earn-in option agreement (the "B2Gold Earn-in Agreement") with B2Gold Corp. ("B2Gold").
-Under the B2Gold Earn-in Agreement, B2Gold has the option to indirectly acquire, in tranches, up to 70% of the shares of a newly incorporated subsidiary ("Newco") of the Corporation, which has applied for two gold prospecting licences over an aggregate of approximately 520 km2 located around the Corporation's Mupane Property, excluding its current operations and mining licences, in Botswana.
+Under the B2Gold Earn-in Agreement, B2Gold has the option to indirectly acquire, in tranches, up to 70% of the shares of a newly incorporated subsidiary ("Newco") of the Corporation, which has applied for two gold prospecting licences over an aggregate of approximately 520 km2 located around the Corporation's Mupane property (the producing mine and mineral exploration tenements collectively, the "Mupane Property"), excluding its current operations and mining licences, in Botswana.